 [Email Address Removed] or Professor Rob Field: [Email Address Removed] or] and include a CV.

-For full details of project and to submit an application please go https://www.keele.ac.uk/study/postgraduateresearch/studentships/organicandbiologicalchemistry/
+For full details of project and to submit an application please go to

 Please quote FNS 2021-01 on your application.

-Submission: Closing date for applications 28/02/21: Interviews will be organised from March 2021 onwards.
-The position will be considered filled once a suitable candidate has been identified.
+Submission: Closing date for applications 14th January 2022.
+Applications and interviews will be considered on a rolling basis and the position will be considered filled once a suitable candidate has been identified.